DeepFracture: A Generative Approach for Predicting Brittle Fractures with Neural Discrete Representation Learning: Experimental Results and Discussion

 \subsection{Limitations and Future Work}

-Our method faces challenges in ensuring industry usability, improving stability during the prediction and segmentation process, maintaining appearance post-fracturing, and implementing our technique for higher-resolution target shapes.
+Our method faces challenges in implementing our technique for predicting various shapes and materials with general generative networks without re-training.

-Even though our prediction can rapidly produce fracture patterns, it is hard to reach the real-time level as the other real-time fracture animation techniques, such as Sell\'{a}n et al. \cite{breakinggood2023}.
-As indicated by the reconstruction time costs for ``Recon'' and ``Others'' in Table~\ref{tab:accuracy}, our method currently struggles to generate fractures within a second.
-Achieving an interactive network-based fracture animation system in real-time would be a significant advancement in industry techniques.
+Even though our prediction can rapidly produce fracture patterns, it is hard to reach the real-time level.
+As indicated by the reconstruction time costs for ``MorphSeg'' and ``MeshBool'' in Table~\ref{tab:accuracy}, our method currently struggles to generate fractures within half a second.
+However, our method can potentially achieve an interactive network-based fracture animation system in real-time with lower resolution in industry techniques.

-Furthermore, our system requires training a generative model specific to each shape and physical material.
-This poses an industrial application challenge, given the lack of generalizability in our method for various shapes and materials without the need for re-training.

-Unstable predictions arise occasionally due to noise during the prediction and segmentation phase, as well as the unpredictable learning process.

-In the comparison shown between ``Squirrel, Ours'' and ``Squirrel, Sell\'{a}n et al.'' in Figure~\ref{fig:exp-compare-1}, our method, in contrast to Sell\'{a}n et al., not only generates the fractured surface of the object but also remeshes non-fractured surface area of the original object, as observed in the ``Squirrel Nose'' and ``Squirrel Ear''.
-This issue causes a drawback of losing details.
+Although our method shows the ability to handle multiple shapes in the single generative model, the quality of reproducing fractured shapes decreases as the number of diverse target shapes increases.

 Lastly, enhancing the resolution of voxel data poses difficulties due to the increased inference time of networks and morphological segmentation.
 This is further investigated when we try to augment network size and segmentation to refine prediction result details.